semaphoreui/semaphore-docs/administration-guide/runners.md

 For end users, working with Semaphore with or without runners appears the same.

 Using runners offers the following advantages:
 - Executing tasks more securely.
-For instance, a runner can be located within a closed subnet.
+For instance, a runner can be located within a closed subnet or isolated docker container.
 - Distributing the workload across multiple servers.
 You can start multiple runners, and tasks will be randomly distributed among them.

 ## Setup